wp-plugins/wpstorecart/readme.txt

 = 4.6.2 =
 * Updated: Only loads benchmarking if benchmarking is enabled
+* Updated: Some links are fixed, shortcode documentation updated

 = 4.6.1 =
 * Fixed: Super Admin are now able to use admin panels for wpStoreCart